Canada: Alberta

 Nonmonetary Penalties

 The AER Compliance Dashboard provides a compliance history of companies since 2014.
 The dashboard is searchable.
-Between 2015 and mid-2021, it recorded 51 flaring violations.
-The AER handled almost all of them via notices of noncompliance or site inspections.
-Facilities are shut in if operators do not take corrective actions to comply with AER instructions within the time provided.
+Between 2015 and March 2023, it recorded 58 flaring violations.
+The AER handled almost all of them via notices of noncompliance or site inspections, but it also imposed administrative penalties in a few cases.
+Facilities may be shut if operators do not take corrective actions to comply with AER instructions within the time provided.

 Enabling Framework